Lab-Piccoli/Lab-Piccoli.github.io/_people/Zion.md

 firstname: "Zion"
 lastname: "Harris"
 degreedate: 2026-05-01
-description: I am a master’s student in the Center for Computational and Integrative Biology (CCIB) at Rutgers University–Camden.
+description: I am a master's student in the Center for Computational and Integrative Biology (CCIB) at Rutgers University–Camden.
 I hold a B.S. in Computer Science from Lincoln University of Pennsylvania.
 My academic interests lie at the intersection of computer science, biology, and public health, with a focus on using computational tools to address real-world health challenges.